hasherezade/exe_to_dll/README.md

 ***Inspired by the idea of [@guywhataguy](https://github.com/guywhataguy/).
 Read more [here](https://blog.vastart.dev/2020/04/calling-arbitrary-functions-in-exes.html).***

+Download:
+-
+Fresh builds can be downloaded from [the build server](https://ci.appveyor.com/project/hasherezade/exe-to-dll) (click on the build and choose the "Artefacts" tab)

 Clone:
 -
 Use recursive clone to get the repo together with all the submodules: